What gets challenged in the room

 Why most cases don’t hold up

-But: “Would we be comfortable defending this in the room?”
+“Would I be comfortable defending this in the room?”

 A simple test